Terms of business

 We will not hold nor handle any money on your behalf.
 Any tax repayments due will be paid directly to you by HM Revenue & Customs and not to ourselves or any other third parties.
 You must pay all tax liabilities directly to HM Revenue & Customs.

-Unless otherwise agreed our fees are computed on the basis of time spent on your affairs at the rate of £90 per hour (or part of), will be charged separately for each main class of work mentioned above and will be billed at appropriate intervals during the course of the year.
+Unless otherwise agreed our fees are computed on the basis of time spent on your affairs at the rate of £120 per hour (or part of in units of 15 minutes), will be charged separately for each main class of work mentioned above and will be billed at appropriate intervals during the course of the year.

 Payment of our invoices is due within 7 days from the date of the invoice.
 Interest will be charged on all overdue debts at the the rate for the time being applicable under the Late Payment of Commercial Debts (Interest) Act 1998.